-- 1. Evolution of Warfare offered during Spring Semester - 2.
-Amphibious Operations offered during Fall Semester - 3.
-Naval Leadership and Ethics must be taken during the student's final Spring Semester - 4.
+- 1. NAVS 310 Evolution of Warfare offered during Spring Semester at the USD campus from 0730-0850 on Tuesdays and Thursdays - 2.
+NAVS 412 Fundamentals of Maneuver Warfare offered during Fall Semester at the USD campus from 0730-0850 on Tuesdays and Thursdays - 3.
+NAVS 402 Naval Leadership and Ethics must be taken during the student's final semester at the USD campus from 0730-0850 on Tuesdays and Thursdays - 4.
 National Security Policy / American Military History discuss specifics with the MOI